 An incomparable legacy

 Ultimately, much of the king’s entire collection, acquired through inheritance, patronage and collecting, which comprised ancient and modern works of art, old and new masters, paintings, sculptures, tapestries, drawings, prints, bronzes, medals, cameos, jewels, furnishings, and so on, was sold by the Commonwealth (the republican government led by Oliver Cromwell), after Charles’s execution in 1649.
 A number of works of art were recovered after the restoration of his son, Charles II, to the throne, in 1660.
-Many, however, remain dispersed across museums and collections in Europe, most notably the Musée du Louvre in Paris, the Museo Nacional del Prado in Spain, and the Kunsthistoriches Museum in Vienna.
+Many, however, remain dispersed across museums and collections in Europe, most notably the Musée du Louvre in Paris, the Museo Nacional del Prado in Madrid, and the Kunsthistoriches Museum in Vienna.
 Nevertheless, Charles I, formed by his family, circle of male supporters, his consort, and his adventures at the Spanish Habsburg court, was pivotal in bequeathing an incomparable legacy to the history of the visual and decorative arts in Great Britain.
 For this, we should be thankful.